solid/webid-profile/README.md

 The term `profile` will be used here to refer to the data that can be gathered in the profile document and all extended profile documents it points to.

-Profiles contain two major types of information : 1) identifiying information such as a person or group's name, purpose, contacts, etc. and 2) organizing information such as what types of data the user has, where it is stored, and who has access to it.
+Profiles contain two major types of information : 1) identifiying information such as a person or organization's name, purpose, contacts, etc. and 2) infrastructure information such as what types of data the user has, where it is stored, and who has access to it.
 This document will focus on the latter - the information that an app can use to learn how to interact with the data associated with the Social Agent's WebID.
+This repo will eventually contain three documents - this one on infrastructure discovery, one on personal profile information, and one on organizational profiles.

 There is great variability in what information is found in the profile and which documents the information is stored in.
 The [interoperability panel](https://solid.github.io/data-interoperability-panel/specification/) is in the process of developing alternative discovery processes.
 So, there can be more than one discovery process.
 This specification aims to describe the discovery process as it is currently in use.